These gluten free and vegan blueberry hand pies are delicious and perfectly portable for a summer picnic!

 People, I just can’t make a pretty pie.
 I can make a very delicious pie, but they just don’t turn out too pretty for me.
 Maybe I’m too impatient?
 Maybe I lack crust-crimping expertise?
 I’m not sure what the problem is.

-Because of my lack of pie skills, I knew I would need to make a non-traditional pie.
+Because of my lack of pie skills, I wanted to try a non-traditional pie.
 Something a little more rustic, a little more forgiving…so I decided to go with hand pies.

-And since it’s the first day of summer, I thought blueberry pie would be fitting.
+And since it’s the first day of summer, I thought blueberry hand pies would be fitting.

 (I always want to eat the biggest, best blueberries myself before making the filling).

-This recipe is very straightforward – even a pie beginner can make this one!
+This recipe for blueberry hand pies is very straightforward – even a pie beginner can make this one!

 The filling is simple – just some ripe blueberries mixed with a little sugar and flour.
 I use a basic crust recipe, and if you have a favorite crust you use, you can probably go ahead and make that.
 This simple crust works very well with gluten free flour, too.
 Just sub in your favorite gluten free blend or gluten free pie crust mix.
 You may need to add a little more water depending on what blend you use.